-- 5. Head and Face Protection and Respiratory Devices: Equipment shall include protective helmets which shall be worn by all persons while in the vicinity of the work.
-During abrasive blasting operations, nozzlemen shall wear U.S. Bureau of Mines or National Institute of Occupational Safety and Health (NIOSH) approved positive pressure air-supplied helmets and all other persons who are exposed to blasting dust shall wear respiratory protection determined necessary by the exposure assessment of the Certified Industrial Hygienist.
-District reserves the right to review exposure assessment and to make additional recommendations.
-Positive pressure air-fed hoods and/or masks shall be supplied by an air source currently certified to produce "Class D Breathing Air".
-Contractor shall at all times during the work maintain onsite current documentation to substantiate the quality of the breathing air. - 6.
-Grounding: All hoses shall be grounded to prevent accumulation of charges of static electricity. - 7.
+- 6. Grounding: All hoses shall be grounded to prevent accumulation of charges of static electricity. - 7.
 Illumination: Sparkproof artificial lighting shall be provided for all work in confined spaces.
 Light bulbs shall be guarded to prevent breakage.
 Lighting fixtures and flexible cords shall comply with the requirements of NFPA 70 "National Electric Code" for the atmosphere in which they will be used.
 Whenever required by the District, the Contractor shall provide additional illumination and necessary supports to cover all areas to be inspected.
-The level of illumination for inspection purposes shall be determined by the District.
-Based on GISO requirements; whichever is more stringent. - 8.
+The level of illumination for inspection purposes shall be determined by the District. - 8.
 Toxicity and Explosiveness: The maximum allowable concentration of vapor shall be kept below the maximum safe concentration for eight-hour exposure, plus Lower Explosive Limit (L.E.L.) must be strictly maintained.
 All regulations related to safety of personnel and handling of such materials shall be strictly followed.
-Cost of handling and disposing of such materials will be borne by the Contractor. - 9.
-Protective Clothing: When handling and mixing coatings or paints, workmen shall wear gloves and eye shields, at a minimum.
+Cost of handling and disposing of such materials will be borne by the Contractor.

+- a.
+When interior coatings have been determined to contain lead or other hazardous materials at any concentration, Contractor's responsibility for meeting all regulations relating to toxic and hazardous materials includes, but is not limited to, obtaining all permits and EPA numbers, having a Certified Industrial Hygienist onsite the first day of blasting to sample the air, processing paperwork, blood testing of personnel at start and finish of project, sampling and testing of wastes, paying fees, handling and packaging of wastes at site, and delivering materials to the selected Class I dumpsite using licensed hazardous materials transporters.
+All regulations relating to working with heavy metals or confined spaces shall be strictly enforced. - 9.
+Protective Clothing: When handling and mixing coatings, workmen shall wear gloves and eye shields.
 If working with lead or other heavy metals, regulations regarding handling of exposed clothing shall be strictly enforced. - 10.
 Fire: Contractor shall provide appropriate fire abatement devices and prohibit any flames, welding and smoking during mixing and application of materials. - 11.
-Sound Levels: Whenever the occupational noise exposure exceeds the maximum allowable sound levels, the Contractor shall provide and require the use of approved ear protective devices.

-a.
-Noise suppression shall be practiced at all times and must meet Riverside County requirements for noise at property line to minimize disturbance to persons living or working nearby, and to the general public.
+Sound Levels: Whenever the occupational noise exposure exceeds the maximum allowable sound levels, the Contractor shall provide and require the use of approved ear protective devices. - a.
+Noise suppression shall be practiced at all times to minimize disturbance to persons living or working nearby, and to the general public.
 Measures to be used in effecting noise suppression shall include (but not limited to) equipping all internal combustion engines with critical residential silencers (mufflers), shielding noise-producing equipment from nearest areas of human occupancy by location in such positions as to direct the greatest noise emissions away from such areas, and conducting operations in the most effective manner to minimize noise generation consistent with the prosecution of the Contract in a timely and economic manner.
 Whenever levels are objectionable, they shall be adjusted as directed by the District.